lockvoid/cachebay/docs/QUERIES.md

 ## Next steps

-Continue to `MUTATIONS.md` to learn about write network data and optimistic updates.
+Continue to `FRAGMENTS.md` to learn about partial data reads and writes.

 ## See also